christopherahern/jespersen-cycle-middle-english/README.md

     ./make.sh

+As a point of reference, `make.sh` takes less than two minutes to run on a laptop:

+    time ./make.sh

+    real	1m24.266s
+    user	1m48.135s
+    sys	0m2.013s

 # Citation

 If you use this repository to generate data, please cite it.
 More importantly, if you use data generated